THOMASELOVE/431-classes-2026/class02/README.md

 - Attend [TA office hours](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) (starting Sunday) or email **431-help at case dot edu** (available now) you have questions about the materials.
     - The office hours schedule is available on our [Contact Us](https://thomaselove.github.io/431-2026/contact.html) and [Calendar](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) pages, and the Zoom links are found in a document on [our Shared Google Drive](https://thomaselove.github.io/431-2026/google.html).
     - Email Dr. Love directly at Thomas dot Love at case dot edu if you have questions about class logistics that aren't addressed in the [Syllabus](https://thomaselove.github.io/431-syllabus-2026/) or the [Calendar](https://thomaselove.github.io/431-2026/calendar.html).
+If you want to get in touch with me outside of class, the best option is always to **email** me.

 ## Announcements

-1. If you want to get in touch with me outside of class, the best option is always to **email** me at `Thomas` dot `Love` at `case` dot `edu`.
-    - If you find a typo or other error in any of our materials, email me, and I'll award some class participation credit if you're the first to let me know.
+1. **Helping me out** If you find a typo or other error in any of our materials, email me, and I'll award you some bonus credit if you're the first to let me know.
-    - If you have a logistical question about how the course is set up, emailing me is also a good idea.
-    - Note that there is no reason to email me if you're going to miss a class or two.
-If you're going to miss **three or more consecutive** classes, then I should know about that via email.
+2. After we get rolling, if you're going to miss **three or more consecutive** classes, or if you're going to leave a class **early** then let me know that via email.
+Watch the recordings and make sure you catch up as soon as possible if you miss class.
-2. We'll start demonstrating the use of R and RStudio in class 3, so please get the [software](https://thomaselove.github.io/431-2026/software.html) set up this weekend if you haven't already.
+3. **Using R and RStudio** We'll be demonstrating the use of R and RStudio in more detail starting with class 3, so please get the [software](https://thomaselove.github.io/431-2026/software.html) set up this weekend if you haven't already.
-3. **More to come.**
+4. **Getting into the Robbins building** If your ID doesn't let you into the building, please contact Kim Krajcovic at kxk917 at case dot edu in the Department of Population and Quantitative Health Sciences.
+She will need your student id number in order to enable your building access.

 ## Reading (before Class 03)